SEO For Roofers

 Social Media

-Posting on social media will boost your visibility and encourage people to visit your site.
-You don’t have to use every social media platform out there; pick one or two and post regularly.
-Instagram is ideal if you enjoy posting photos of the work you are doing, and you can use Facebook to inform readers about your availability, services and emergency callout number.
+Posting on social media can boost your online visibility and encourage people to visit your website.
+You don't have to use every platform, pick 1 or 2 and post regularly.
+Instagram works well for photos of your work, and you can use Facebook to share your availability, services, and emergency callout number.

 You need to carry out technical SEO to make sure your website is easily found and understood by search engines.
-Search Engines need to be able to find your website so they can put it in the search listing.
+Technical SEO helps search engines find, understand, and index your website.
+It also makes your site easier for visitors to use.

 Loading Speed